singh-man/books/crackingTheCoding/08_recursionAndDynamicProgramming.md

 Observe that since each row can only have one queen, we don't need to store our board as a full 8x8 matrix.
 We only need a single array where column[r]  =  c indicates that row r has a queen at column c.

-**8.13  Stack of Boxes:** You have a stack of n boxes, with widths w₁, heights h₁, and depths d₁.
+**8.13  Stack of Boxes:** You have a stack of n boxes, with widths wᵢ, heights hᵢ, and depths dᵢ.
 The boxes cannot be rotated and can only be stacked on top of one another if each box in the stack is strictly larger than the box above it in width, height, and depth.
 Implement a method to compute the height of the tallest possible stack.
 The height of a stack is the sum of the heights of each box.

 SOLUTION